yashkp1234/recruiting-exercises/inventory-allocator/deliverr_challange/README.md

 1. Create list of Warehouse objects given the second input which is a list of dictionaries with names and inventory distributions representing warehouses
    - Time: O(W)
-2. Loop through order and for each item and try to process a shipment for the order
+2. Loop through order and for each item and quantity
-   - when processing a shipment first loop through the warehouses once to see if one warehouse can cover the item order and creates a shipment if so, otherwise if it is possible to create a distributed shipment across warehouses then loop through warehouses again to create the distributed shipment
+   - Loop through warehouses once to check if it required multiple warehouses to complete a shipment for that item quantity, if it is required then loop through warehouses again to create the shipments across warehouses for the item
      - Time: O(2W)
    - Total Time: O(I) \* O(2W) = O(2IW)
 3. Loop through all warehouses, output any shipments they have processed and append them to a list representing final shipment of the order